Toyota GR Supra: Performance

 A test conducted by Car and Driver in December 2019 recorded the acceleration of the 3.0 L model from 0–60 mph in 3.7 seconds (with 1-foot rollout), which is 0.3 seconds faster than the factory claimed.
 The 1/4 mile time was also recorded in 12.2 seconds at 114 mph.
 A test in August 2020 recorded the acceleration of the 2.0 L model from 0–60 mph in 4.7 seconds and a 1/4 mile time of 13.3 seconds at 104 mph.

-Power output testing by Car and Driver magazine in May 2019 and May 2020 showed that Toyota had significantly underrated the power output of both versions of the 3.0 L engine by at least 5-8 percent.
+Power output testing by Car and Driver magazine in May 2019 and May 2020 showed that Toyota had significantly underrated the power output of both versions of the 3.0 L engine by at least 5–8 per cent.
 The 2020 US model year B58 3.0 L engine was rated at 335 hp and 365 lbft, yet in dynamometer testing by Car and Driver magazine, the 2020 model year Supra had a power output of 345 hp and 409 lbft at the wheels.
 Similarly, the 2021 onwards model year engine was rated at 382 hp and 368 lbft, yet test results showed 388 hp and 421 lbft at the wheels.
-The power at the engine's crankshaft is the standardized calculation manufacturers use to rate engine power, therefore since a dynamometer measures these power outputs at the wheels, these figures are also typically 5-8 percent higher at the crankshaft on a modern performance car when accounting for driveline loss.
+The power at the engine's crankshaft is the standardized calculation manufacturers use to rate engine power, therefore since a dynamometer measures these power outputs at the wheels, these figures are also typically 5–8 per cent higher at the crankshaft on a modern performance car when accounting for driveline loss.
 Car and Driver's testing therefore revealed that the Supra was making, at the very least, 30 hp more power and 40 lbft more torque at the crankshaft than the factory claimed for both versions of the 3.0 engine, so the later 3.0 model is likely producing over 410 hp and over 460 lbft.

+German magazine Sport Auto set a lap time in August 2019 on the Nürburgring Nordschleife with a 2020 GR Supra on factory Michelin Pilot Super Sport tyres of 7:52.17 minutes.